loradar/loradar_tool/Version 1 (mTAC-LoRa)/README.md

 - **Storage:** 32 GB microSD card inserted to the Raspberry Pi for data storage

 ## Software used
-The libloragw library [7] was used for the Raspberry Pi to access the LoRa card and configure radio frequencies.
-The 922.0-923.4 MHz band-plan setting was selected for 923 MHz, while sub-band 2 was selected for the 915 MHz ISM band based on their popularity among network providers in the country of interest.
-On top of the library, data collection was conducted through a LoRa packet logger software [8] which records all LoRa packets received by the LoRa card.
-This was chosen for the convenience of not having to register the gateway to a particular network server and its csv format data export feature.
-The Raspberry Pi was configured to automatically initiate the packet logger software upon powering on and obtaining the correct time via the Internet.
+- **libloragw library:** (https://github.com/Lora-net/lora_gateway/tree/master/libloragw) was used for the Raspberry Pi to access the LoRa card and configure radio frequencies
+- **Packet logger:** (https://github.com/Lora-net/lora_gateway/tree/master/util_pkt_logger) This software records all LoRa packets received by the LoRa card and outputs in csv format every hour.

+*The Raspberry Pi has been configured to initiate the 'Packet logger software' upon powering on and obtaining the correct time via the Internet (A delay of 5 minutes has been placed).

+## Instructions